-- the map in section 4.1.1) as a percentage.

-- " Purchase policy. - " Contracts with your suppliers specifying locally produced ingredients. - " Invoices/delivery notes demonstrating locally sourced ingredients.
+- 4.1.1 Use the total spend figure to calculate what was spent on local ingredients (as classified by the map in section 4.1.1) as a percentage. - " Use the Points Calculator to calculate the percentages for you and turn them into points. - ☐ Evidence required: - " Purchase policy. - " Contracts with your suppliers specifying locally produced ingredients. - " Invoices/delivery notes demonstrating locally sourced ingredients.